 7. The Town appears no more ready for success today than it was when I purchased the Hotel in 2000.
 Today’s highly compensated Town staff is several times larger than it was back then despite the fact that businesses have fled and the population has actually decreased.

 They’re an ignorant, uncooperative, deceitful, lying, hostile bunch of self-dealing hooligans.
 There’s nothing but trouble waiting over at Town Hall.
 Property Rights and the Rule of Law have no place in Skykomish.

 8. The Town’s numerous Boards and Commissions are increasingly comprised of outsiders, little Hitlers, scofflaws, illiterates, ne’er-do-wells and NGO controlled parasites wanting to get in on 4Culture.org taxpayer money.
 This is a sure fire recipe for continuing the gross mis-allocation of productive resources.

 9. Mayor Alan A. (Tony) Grider has no stake whatsoever in the community and continues to seek employment elsewhere.
 The same goes for many Board, Commission and Council members.
 Without any skin in the game there’s simply no incentive to make good, thoughtful long term decisions.
-This is what happens when lazy citizens create a vacuum… it gets exploited by selfish, greedy, outside, parasitic interests.
+This is what happens when lazy citizens allow a vacuum to be created… it gets exploited by selfish, greedy, outside, parasitic interests.

 Would you spend your own money building a nature trail in a flood zone that was sure to be swept away during the next flood season?
-That’s exactly what happened, and yes the taxpayer funded trail got swept away within less than a year.
+That’s exactly what happened, and yes the taxpayer funded Maloney Creek Trail got swept away within less than a year.